-Paola Ardiles came to Canada as a refugee child and formed part of the Chilean diaspora who established itself in Canada during the military dictatorship.
+Paola came to Canada as a refugee child in the mid-seventies and formed part of the Chilean diaspora who established itself in Toronto during the military dictatorship.
 Since then Paola has been driven to create social change by sharing knowledge and creating space for people’s voices to be heard.
-Today, she serves as a bridge or a “knowledge broker” through her roles as a mentor, professor, advocate, researcher, policy analyst, advisor, facilitator and public speaker.
+Today, she serves as a bridge or a “knowledge broker” through her roles as a professor, mentor, advocate, researcher, policy analyst, entrepreneur, advisor, facilitator and public speaker.
+In 2017, Paola was recognized as one of TD Bank’s 10th Most Influential Hispanic Canadians.

 In September 2012, Paola was honoured to receive the Dr. Nancy Hall Public Policy Leadership Award of Distinction.
 Paola has worked throughout her career to promote a shift in the way mental health is conceptualized.
 She has had impact at local, provincial and national levels.
 She co-authored Towards Flourishing for All —which was an early contribution to Canada’s first national mental health strategy.
 Canadian Mental Health Association, BC Division.